 - 2-4 tablespoons powdered sugar (optional for a sweeter frosting) DO NOT add more syrup or it will make it too runny

 - Traditional Vanilla Buttercream Frosting if you don't like coconut cream

 - Of course, as always, I recommend highly to use a scale to prevent room for error.
 You don't need cups or to compare the weights to cups, just simply follow the weights listed, as this is exactly how the recipes are tested and made.
 Make sure to zero out before adding each ingredient.

 - I use this scale.

-FOR THE FROSTING: Place the can of coconut milk into the fridge to chill overnight or 2 days for best results.
+- FOR THE FROSTING: If you don't like coconut cream, you can simply add powdered sugar or a Cream Cheese Glaze or a traditional Buttercream Frosting.
+Otherwise, place the can of coconut milk into the fridge to chill overnight or 2 days for best results.
 Please note that there are many brands on the market and the quality of the coconut milk will determine the result of your frosting setting up.
 Some are not creamy enough and will be runny.
 This frosting will NOT stay firm like a buttercream at room temperature

 - Do NOT shake the can first, as the water and cream will have hardened and separated and you will only be using the cream.
 Scoop out all the hardened cream at the top ONLY, discard the water.
 It should be very thick...if it is runny, it is not a good brand or can and won't work for the frosting.
 I always use Thai Kitchen for best results.

 - Once the cake has completely cooled (otherwise, the frosting will melt), spread the chilled frosting on top and serve immediately.
 Since this is a coconut cream frosting, it will start to really soften sitting out soon at room temperature, so you will want to frost the cake right before eating.